PyAbel/PyAbel/CONTRIBUTING.md

 The current list of dependencies can be found in [`setup.py`](https://github.com/PyAbel/PyAbel/blob/master/setup.py).
 Please refrain from adding new dependencies, unless it cannot be avoided.

+##### Documentation

+PyAbel uses Sphinx and [Napoleon](http://sphinxcontrib-napoleon.readthedocs.org/en/latest/index.html) to process Numpy style docstrings, and is synchronized to [pyabel.readthedocs.org](http://pyabel.readthedocs.org/).
+To build the documentation locally, you will need Sphinx, the [`recommonmark`](https://github.com/rtfd/recommonmark) package, and the [`sphinx_rtd_theme`](https://github.com/snide/sphinx_rtd_theme/).
+Then, you can build the documentation using

+	 cd PyAbel/doc/
+	 make html

+See the discussion on [PR #69](https://github.com/PyAbel/PyAbel/pull/69) for more information.

 ##### Before merging

 If possible, before merging your pull request please rebase your fork on the last master on PyAbel.
 This could be done  [as explained in this post](https://stackoverflow.com/questions/7244321/how-to-update-a-github-forked-repository),